nowcommunity/nowdatabase/documentation/contributing.md

 + Make commits in some new branches - for example a specific feature.
 If you make more general changes you can use `development`.
 Merge/rebase, or make a pull request to main once ready and tests pass.

 **Tests**
-+ Linting and tsc is ran in GitHub actions on push and pull request to any branch.
++ Linting and tsc is ran in GitHub Actions on push and pull request to any branch.
-+ Run locally by doing `npm run lint` and `npx tsc --noEmit` in both `frontend` and `backend` folders.s
++ End-to-end tests are ran in GitHub as well.
+They use anonymous data.

 **Deployment**
 + Code is deployed from `main`.
 Currently requires building both images in OpenShift manually.